NikhilMukraj/spiking-neural-networks/README.md

 - Liquid state machine + stable attractor
   - Stable attractor connected to reservoir with feedback (going into attractor could be trainable wheras back into liquid is not)
   - Attractor may need to have a stable state that is just all low states
-  - Liquid state machine + iscrete attractor, frequency from input neuron is measured over time a high freq means an active state while low freq means inactive, discrete neuron could correspond to a poisson neuron or something similar
+  - Liquid state machine + discrete attractor, frequency from input neuron is measured over time a high freq means an active state while low freq means inactive, discrete neuron could correspond to a poisson neuron or something similar
+    - Liquid state machine + discrete attractor should have the discrete attractor randomly flip input sign for noise
+  - Liquid state machine + spiking attractor
   - Testing classifiers and regression models with liquid and attractor model, maybe try multiple attractors
   - Could try this with reinforcement learning models